nationalarchives/ds-caselaw-ingester/docs/workflow.md

 This describes the sequence of events which happens when a document is ingested, getting the bundled XML, metadata and artefacts from S3 (following parsing) and loading them into MarkLogic and the unpublished documents bucket.

+> [!NOTE]
+> This diagram is intended as a developer aid to make reasoning about the logic easier during refactoring.
+As code elements are made more self-documenting and SOLID, and as we write more robust test cases, you should feel free to simplify or delete some of the low-level detail in this diagram in favour of telling people to check the code itself.

 ```mermaid

 sequenceDiagram